DaiSnus/Liga-Rechi/README.md

-﻿# Liga-Rechi
+# Liga Rechi - Speech League Portal

+## Description
-#"Liga Rechi" is a web portal aimed at enhancing public speaking skills and uniting a community of speakers, trainers, and leaders.
-The platform provides structured access to educational content, events, and collaboration tools.
+**"Liga Rechi"** is a web portal designed to enhance public speaking skills and bring together a community of speakers, trainers, and leaders.
+The platform offers structured access to educational content, events, and collaboration tools.

-#Key Features:
+---

+## Key Features

+### Website Showcase
-##Website Showcase: A public-facing website introducing users to Liga Rechi's mission, upcoming events, and available programs.
+A public-facing site that introduces users to Liga Rechi’s mission, upcoming events, and available programs.

+### Admin Panel
-##Admin Panel: A secure area where administrators manage strategic settings, user roles, and content.
+A secure section where administrators manage strategic settings, user roles, and content.

-##Multi-Level Account System:
+### Multi-Level Account System
+Liga Rechi provides five levels of user access:

-+**Guest**: Basic access to view content.
+- **Guest**: Basic access to view content.

-+**Activist**: Participation in discussions and events.
+- **Activist**: Participation in discussions and events.

-+**Trainer**: Ability to host and manage training sessions.
+- **Trainer**: Ability to host and manage training sessions.

-+**Curator**: Moderation rights and content oversight.
+- **Curator**: Moderation rights and content oversight.

-+**Leader**: Full management of the platform’s educational resources.
+- **Leader**: Full management of the platform’s educational resources.

-##Project Goals:

-###Develop two versions of the portal:

-+One for **Yekaterinburg** (.ru/.rf domain).

-+One for **Astana** (.kz domain).

-##Scalability:
+---

+## Project Goals
+- Develop two initial versions:
+  - **Yekaterinburg** (ru/.rf domain)
+  - **Astana** (kz domain)

+---

+## Scalability
-+The system is designed to expand, allowing additional cities to establish their own localized versions of the platform.
+The system is designed for expansion, allowing additional cities to establish their own localized versions of the platform in the future.

+---

+Join us in shaping the future of public speaking!